Make Fun Of Life!

 But the hogs find it simply appalling.

-by Morris Bishop
+By Morris Bishop

 People with allergies sometimes keep pigs as pets because they have hair instead of fur, and so they shed very little.
 Pigs are easily trained to walk on a leash and do tricks.
 They can even be house-trained.
 Pot-bellied pigs are particularly popular as pets.
 Unfortunately, however, even adorable little piggies do eventually grow up to become gigantic fat hogs that take up a lot of space and demand a lot of attention.
 Oink!